Do Not Hire Me—

 "Do Not Hire Me" was an online marketing and brand activation campaign I created in late 2013 to get hired at an advertising or marketing agency while I was freelancing between jobs.
 My aim was to deliver a unique experience to marketing professionals who often embrace and enjoy sarcasm.

-Literature analysis and research
+Literature analysis and marketing strategy

 I searched for books that focused on rebellion and guerrilla tactics to gain a better understanding of previously successful campaigns.
 These included:

 - "The worst hotel in the world" by KesselsKramer